theos-ex-machina/peter-bot/styleguide.md

 - Member variables
     - No "m" with camelCase (eg: `someMemberVariable` instead of `mSomeMemberVariable`)
 - Subsystems should be in the form of a singleton class
-- Class method order: Getters, setters, other methods (alphabetically)
+- Class method order: constructor, functional methods (grouped in logical order), getters, setters, system method
 - Member definition order
     - Grouped logically (in an order that makes sense), but Talon configs then subsystem static object getter comes last
 - Sample order: